Ise Shrine: Establishment of the Shrine

-According to the Nihon Shoki, around 2000 years ago the divine Yamatohime-no-mikoto, daughter of the Emperor Suinin, set out from Mt.
-Miwa in modern Nara Prefecture in search of a permanent location to worship the goddess Amaterasu, wandering for 20 years through the regions of Omi and Mino.
-Her search eventually brought her to Ise, in modern Mie Prefecture, where she is said to have established Naikū after hearing the voice of Amaterasu saying "(Ise) is a secluded and pleasant land.
+According to the Nihon Shoki, around 2000 years ago the divine Yamatohime-no-mikoto, daughter of the Emperor Suinin, set out from Mount Miwa in what is now Nara Prefecture in search of a permanent location to worship Amaterasu, the tutelary deity of the Yamato Kingship, wandering for 20 years through the regions of Omi and Mino.
+Her search eventually brought her to Ise, in modern Mie Prefecture, where she is said to have established the Naikū after hearing the voice of Amaterasu saying, "(Ise) is a secluded and pleasant land.
 In this land I wish to dwell."

 Before Yamatohime-no-mikoto's journey, Amaterasu had been worshiped at the imperial residence in Yamato, then briefly at Kasanui in the eastern Nara basin.
 When Princess Yamatohime-no-mikoto arrived at the village of Uji-tachi, she set up fifty bells to designate the area as enshrined for the goddess Amaterasu, which is why the river is called the Isuzu, or "fifty bells".

-Geku was founded after Emperor Yuryaku dreamt that he saw Amaterasu.
-She said she was unable to get food and asked him to bring Toyouke-hime from Tanba help her with food.
+The Gekū was founded after Emperor Yūryaku dreamt of Amaterasu.
+She said she was unable to get food, and asked him to bring Toyouke-hime from Tanba to help her with food.